Looijenga's Conjecture via Integral-affine Geometry: A Proof of Looijenga's Conjecture

+We now describe without proof a number of modifications of the construction, which still produce a Type III anticanonical pair $\mathcal{X}_0$ but in which various conditions are weakened.

-\item We need not assume that the singularities introduced in the surgeries on $(\overline{S},\overline{P},\emptyset)$ are distinct.
-The number of surgeries that the vertex $v_i$ is involved in (either as the vertex of a triangle removed from $\overline{S}$ for an internal blow-up, or as the end of a cut for a node smoothing) is equal to the charge $Q(V_i,D_i)$ of the anticanonical pair whose pseudo-fan is $star(v_i)$.
-In addition, the edges of the triangles removed for internal blow-ups may overlap, and may also overlap cuts for node smoothings.
+\begin{modification} We need not assume that the singularities introduced in the surgeries on $\overline{S}$ are distinct.
+The number of surgeries in which the vertex $v_i$ is involved (either as the vertex of a triangle removed from $\overline{S}$ for an internal blow-up, or as the end of a cut for a node smoothing) is equal to the charge $Q(V_i,D_i)$ of the anticanonical pair whose pseudo-fan is $star(v_i)$.
+In addition, the edges of the triangles removed for internal blow-ups may overlap, and may also overlap cuts for node smoothings. \end{modification}

-\item We assumed that for every component of $\overline{D}$, the length of the associated boundary component of $\overline{P}$ was positive.
-This assumption is unnecessary---some may have length zero (but at least three edges must have positive length, because $\overline{S}$ must have nonempty interior).
+\begin{modification} We assumed that for every component of $\overline{D}$, the length of the associated boundary component of $\overline{S}$ was positive.
+This assumption is unnecessary---some may have length zero (but at least three edges must have positive length, because $\overline{S}$ must have nonempty interior to make surgeries). \end{modification}

-\item The internal blow-ups on a boundary component of $(\overline{S},\overline{P},\emptyset)$ decrease its length.
-After the surgeries are performed, we may allow some of the boundary components of $(S,P,A)$ to have length zero.
-When only some of the boundary components have length zero, we continue with the construction by applying the developing map to a collar neighborhood of the boundary.
+\begin{modification} The internal blow-ups on a boundary component of $\overline{S}$ decrease its length.
+After the surgeries, we may allow some of the boundary components of $S$ to have length zero.
+When only some of the boundary components have length zero, we continue with the construction by applying the developing map to a collar neighborhood of the boundary, even though $(x_i,y_i)$ may cease to be a lattice basis.\end{modification}

-\item If, after the surgeries, {\it all} the boundary components have length zero, then $(S,P,A)$ has no boundary, is already homeomorphic to a sphere, and we may directly apply part 3 of the construction.
+\begin{modification} If, after the surgeries, {\it all} the boundary components have length zero, then $S$ has no boundary, and is already homeomorphic to a sphere.
+Then we may triangulate $S$ directly to produce the dual complex $\Gamma(\mathcal{X}_0)$ of a Type III anticanonical pair.\end{modification}